klebgenomics/KleborateModular/docs/source/modules.rst

 * Fluoroquinolone resistance mutations: GyrA 83 & 87 and ParC 80 & 84.
 These appear in the ``Flq_mutations`` column.
 * Colistin resistance due to truncation or loss of core genes MgrB or PmrB.
 If these genes are missing or truncated, this information will be reported in the 'Col_mutations' column (truncations are expressed as % amino acid length from the start codon, if there is a mutation in the start codon this is indicated as ``$`` to flag that the gene is present but may not be translated correctly).
 Note if MgrB and PmrB are present and not truncated then nothing about them will be reported in the 'Col' column.

 * OmpK35 and OmpK36 truncations and point mutations shown to result in reduced susceptibility to beta-lactamases (`insertions GD or TD in the third loop <https://www.nature.com/articles/s41467-019-11756-y>`_ or `synonymous C > T at nucleotide 25 <https://doi.org/10.1073/pnas.2203593119>`_ ``ompK36_c25t``).
-This information will be reported in the ``Omp_mutations`` column (truncations are expressed as % amino acid length from the start codon).
-Note if these core genes are present and not truncated then nothing about them will be reported in the 'Omp' column.
+This information will be reported in the ``Omp_mutations`` column (truncations are expressed as % amino acid length from the start codon ).
+Note that if a gene is fragmented across multiple contigs, Kleborate will attempt to predict the closest matching allele based on the longest fragment.
+If this longest fragment does not contain the start of the gene, the truncation will be reported as -0%.
+Additionally, if these core genes are present and not truncated then nothing about them will be reported in the 'Omp' column.
 The specific effect of OmpK mutations on drug susceptibility depends on multiple factors including what combinations of OmpK35 and OmpK36 alleles are present and what beta-lactamase genes are present (this is why we report them in their own column separate to Bla genes).
 See e.g. `paper <https://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1007218>`_ and `this one <https://www.nature.com/articles/s41467-019-11756-y>`_ for more information on OmpK genes and drug resistance.

 Note these do not count towards acquired resistance gene counts, but do count towards drug classes (with the exception of Omp mutations, whose spectrum of effects depends on the presence of acquired beta-lactamases and thus their impact on specific beta-lactam drug classes is hard to predict).